-People taking the blood thinning medication warfarin may need to moderate vitamin K levels in their diets.
-Vitamin K may interfere with the effectiveness of warfarin.
+People taking the blood thinning medication warfarin may need to avoid eating a diet containing a lot of foods high in vitamin K. Vitamin K may interfere with the effectiveness of warfarin.

 A doctor may prescribe warfarin to someone who has had a blood clot in the past, as they are at a higher risk of blood clots in the future.
 Other factors that increase the chances of a blood clot include: